namora-fernando/inflation-risk-analysis/README.md

 This flagship portfolio project focuses on analyzing inflation risk across multiple countries.
 The goal is to build a data pipeline, perform exploratory analysis, create risk scoring features, and finally deliver insights through a Power BI dashboard.

+> ⚠️ **Disclaimer**:
+> The following exploratory analysis of this project is descriptive in nature.
+We focus on patterns directly observable in the data, without attempting deeper economic interpretation (as this project is aimed at data workflow demonstration rather than economic research).

 ---

 ## Tools & Stack 🛠️